More Cowbell

 "More Cowbell" (Note: The sketch is listed by the title "Recording Session" in a 2017 Rolling Stone special, though it is listed on NBC's official website and in most other sources as "More Cowbell".) is a comedy sketch that aired on Saturday Night Live on April 8, 2000.
 The sketch was written by regular cast member Will Ferrell and depicts the recording of the song "(Don't Fear) The Reaper" by Blue Öyster Cult.
 The sketch stars guest host Christopher Walken as fictional music producer Bruce Dickinson, and Ferrell as fictional cowbell player Gene Frenkle, whose overzealous playing annoys his bandmates but pleases Dickinson.
 The sketch also features Chris Parnell as Eric Bloom, Jimmy Fallon as Bobby Rondinelli, Chris Kattan as Buck Dharma, and Horatio Sanz as Joe Bouchard.

-The sketch is one of the most popular SNL sketches ever made; in many "best of" lists of SNL sketches, it places in the top ten (ranked number nine by Rolling Stone, for example).
-As a result of its popularity, "more cowbell" became an American pop culture catchphrase, and has even entered the dictionary.
+The sketch is one of the most popular SNL sketches ever made; in many "best of" lists of SNL sketches, it places in the top ten (ranked ninth by Rolling Stone, for example).
+As a result of its popularity, "more cowbell" became an American pop culture catchphrase, and it has even entered the dictionary.